Peeping gator creeps up on Ocoee boy, caught in mom's cellphone video

 OCOEE, Fla. - An Ocoee mother was videotaping her 6-year-old son in the family’s yard when she noticed an unexpected visitor: an alligator near the side of her house.

-Check out the video she posted to her Facebook page, below.
+Check out the video she posted to her Facebook page.

 On Wednesday, Nicole Mojica said that now, she doesn’t feel comfortable letting her kids outside to play in their backyard, knowing that an alligator was inches from her patio door.